 The boundary conditions should be considered carefully when the duct is small because h can become large: If the conduction resistance of the tube wall is comparable to the convective resistance within the duct, then temperature or heat flux variations around the tube perimeter must be expected.
 Such variations can significantly affect the laminar Nusselt number.
 The rectangular duct values in Table 7.4 for fixed wall flux, for example, are based on a uniform temperature around the perimeter of the tube, as if the wall has no conduction resistance around its perimeter.
+That might be the case for a copper duct heated at a fixed rate in watts per meter of duct length.

-Cross-section $T_w$ fixed $q_w$ fixed
+Cross-section $T_w$ fixed q w fixed

 Circular 3.657 4.364

 Square 2.976 3.608

 Rectangular

 a = 2b 3.391 4.123

 a = 4b 4.439 5.331

 a = 8b 5.597 6.490

 Parallel plates 7.541 8.235

-Table 7.4 Additional, laminar, fully developed Nusselt numbers based on the hydraulic diameters given in eqn.
+Table 7.4 Additional, laminar, fully developed Nusselt numbersbased on the hydraulic diameters given in eqn.
 (7.61)